Who I Am and Why I Value Privacy

 Hello!
 My name is Tadeusz Szewczyk.
 You can call me Tad Chef though for the sake of simplicity.
 I’m also known as onreact.
 My main website is called onreact.com because of this.

 I write for this website.
 In other words I blog for this publication.
-I may sometimes publish writings by other people as well.
+I may sometimes publish content by other people as well.
 Yet despite this I am the owner here.

 I’ve been a privacy advocate for many years.
-I even created a Google+ collection called “privacy publicity” highlighting important privacy and security insights.
+I even curated a Google+ collection called “privacy publicity” highlighting important privacy and security insights from 2012 to 2015.

 What Data Do I Collect if Any?

 Sadly the blog you read requires some of your information to work properly.
-For example when you write a comment here you will need to share your name or mail address with me.
+For example when you write me or add a comment you will need to share your name and/or mail address with me.

 How do you share your data with me?
 When adding a comment you will be asked for it in the standard WordPress – this is the software this site runs on – comment form.